 Both are concepts of economics.
 And they both are very useful to a business that wants to grow and serve its customers better.

-- Economies of scale happen when a company reaches a point in production where the cost of production no longer increases; rather it gets reduced.
+- Economies of scale happen when a company reaches a point in production where the cost of production no longer increases; rather, it gets reduced.
 It happens only in bulk production.

-Economies of scale are being applied in business for a very long time.
-Economies of scope is a comparatively new approach in business economics and strategy.
-In this article, we will go through each of these concepts in detail and then we will do a comparative analysis between them.
+Economies of scale have been applied in businesses for a very long time.
+On the other hand, economies of scope is a comparatively newer approach in business economicsBusiness EconomicsBusiness Economics defines the economic issues faced by an entity.
+It determine how much is the impact of a certain change in an economic factor on the profitability or revenues of a given business and uses this analysis in steering the firm’s decision-making. and strategy.
+Both facilitate in reducing the cost of production for businesses.
+In this article, we will go through each of these concepts in detail and then do a comparative analysis between them.

-Economies of Scale vs Economies of Scope Infographics
+Economies of Scale vs. Economies of Scope Infographics

 - Economies of scale are all about increasing the units of production.
 Economies of scope are all about increasing the varieties of production.